Proud Boys member who allegedly shouted about taking the Capitol before breach arrested

 Oath Keepers founder Stewart Rhodes — identified as Person One in government court filings — added Breheny on Jan.
 6 to an encrypted “DC Op: Jan 6 21” chat group on Signal used by several of a dozen other Oath Keepers associates who have pleaded not guilty to conspiring to obstruct Congress, the FBI alleged.

-Breheny, who goes by an online alias of “Seamus Evers,” also was recorded near the violent breach of doors on the East Capitol front and entering the building, according to an arrest affidavit filed Tuesday.
+Breheny, who goes by the online alias of “Seamus Evers,” was recorded near the violent breach of doors on the East Capitol front and entering the building, according to an arrest affidavit filed Tuesday.

 He was set to appear Thursday in New Jersey federal court.

 According to an FBI affidavit, Breheny allegedly invited Rhodes on Dec.
 21 to attend a Jan.
-3 “leadership meeting of ‘multiple patriot groups’” from the Mid-Atlantic to plan for the rally in Washington.

-The meeting was to take place in a building rented by a third party in the tiny southeastern Pennsylvania town of Quarryville, the FBI said, with Breheny allegedly messaging Rhodes, “This will be the day we get our comms on point with multiple other patriot groups, share rally points etc. This one is important and I believe this is our last chance to organize before the show.
+3 “leadership meeting of ‘multiple patriot groups’ ” from the Mid-Atlantic to plan for the rally in Washington.
+The meeting was to take place in a building rented by a third party in the tiny southeastern Pennsylvania town of Quarryville, the FBI said, with Breheny allegedly messaging Rhodes: “This will be the day we get our comms on point with multiple other patriot groups, share rally points etc. This one is important and I believe this is our last chance to organize before the show.
 This meeting will be for leaders only.”

-The affidavit did not say if the meeting took place or provide further details.
+The affidavit did not say whether the meeting took place or provide further details.

 Rhodes has denied any plan to enter the Capitol and accused prosecutors of trying to manufacture a nonexistent conspiracy